aws-samples/shopfloor-connectivity/examples/ipc-ads-s3/README.md

 ## Sources Section

-In this section, the values are defined as channels, which are read from the controller.
-In this template there is an example for every address/type supported by the adapter.
+In this section, the values are defined as channels, which are read from the device.
+In this template there is an example for every data type supported by the adapter, declared as a variable/symbol in the MAIN section.
+It also includes symbols for system variables and constants set by the device.

 In order to change the name of the value as it is included in the data which is sent to the targets, include a setting "Name" for the channel.
 &nbsp;